DefragLabs/frontend-guidelines/css/README.md

 $green: #2adb13;
 ```

-### if images can be converted to fonts, prefer that.
+### If images can be converted to fonts, prefer that.

 [icomooon](https://icomoon.io/) for converting images to fonts